-The aim of this course focuses on heightening students' aesthetical and cultural awareness as well as facilitating them to develop perceptual and conceptual abilities for visual arts practice.
+"Visual Arts Practice II" focuses on heightening students' aesthetical and cultural awareness as well as facilitating the development of their perceptual and conceptual abilities for visual arts practice.
 Through a series of integrated seminars, workshops and field studies, students are expected to formulate critical feedback; to articulate creative ideas and to propose individual creative responses in connection to a specified topic.
-From sensory observations to idea development, then to visualizing innovative thoughts, students will go through the comprehensive process of creative thinking and be ready to execute the creative ideas with
+From sensory observations to idea development, then to visualizing innovative thoughts, students will go through the comprehensive process of creative thinking and execute their creative ideas with appropriate media and problem solving skills.